 - Oils

-Touching your face with dirty hands can introduce germs and worsen breakouts, irritation, or even infections.
+Touching your face with dirty hands can introduce germs and may affect your skin’s comfort.

 Make it a habit: Wash your hands with soap and water right before touching your face or applying skincare.